SystemsApproach/ops/provision.rst

 encounter, it is easy to end up with an implementation that unnecessarily conflates separable concerns.
 Being explicit and consistent about what is platform and what is application is a prerequisite for a sound overall design.
+It is also important to recognize the difference between an internal engineering decision (e.g., what mechanism is used to deploy a given component), and an externally-visible architectural decision (e.g., what functionality to expose through a public API).